The Green Card: Everything You Need to Know

 Other Green Cards

 In addition to the most common types of Green Cards discussed earlier, there are several other types of Green Cards available for specific groups of people.
-These Green Cards include:
+These Green Cards include the following.

 Special Immigrant Green Cards: The U.S. government issues Green Cards for “special immigrants,” including media professionals, religious workers, Afghanistan and Iraq nationals who have served the U.S. government under certain capacities, and other types of workers who have served in an international organization.